qiuyanshao/CattleGo_Final/README.md

 * Go to `http://localhost:4200/`
 *
 ### Excution
-Once CattleGo starts, the user will be able to see three options:
+Once CattleGo starts, the user will be able to navigate to the following modules:
 * CattleGo Data
 Users can choose the data category and year.
 After selection, an US-map based heatmap will be generated.
 Users can hover the mouse to see the details of a specific state.
 * CattleGO Comparison